lcamichigan/donation-thank-you-note/README.md

 [here](https://github.com/lcamichigan/donation-thank-you-note/archive/master.zip).
 Unzip the archive wherever you wish.

-To make thank you notes, you enter commands in Command Prompt on Windows or Terminal on macOS.
-Open Command Prompt on Windows or Terminal on macOS, and then `cd` to the folder you just unzipped.
+To make thank you notes, you enter commands in PowerShell or Command Prompt on Windows, or in Terminal on macOS.
+Open PowerShell or Command Prompt on Windows, or Terminal on macOS, and then `cd` to the folder you just unzipped.

 ### Before Making Thank You Notes for the First Time…